Association Rule Mining

 The basic idea of the FP-growth algorithm can be described as a recursive elimination scheme: in a preprocessing step delete all items from the transactions that are not frequent individually, i.e., do not appear in a user-specified minimum number of transactions.
 Then select all transactions that contain the least frequent item (least frequent among those that are frequent) and delete this item from them.
 Recurse to process the obtained reduced (also known as projected) database, remembering that the item sets found in the recursion share the deleted item as a prefix.
 On return, remove the processed item from the database of all transactions and start over, i.e., process the second frequent item etc. In these processing steps the prefix tree, which is enhanced by links between the branches, is exploited to quickly find the transactions containing a given item and also to remove this item from the transactions after it has been processed.

 When the input itemsets are already in memory, the below methods can be used.
-The parameter itemsets is the item set database, where each row is a item set, which may have different length.
+The parameter itemsets is the item set database, where each row is an item set, which may have different length.
 The item identifiers have to be in [0, n), where n is the number of items.
 Item set should NOT contain duplicated items.
 Note that it is reordered after the call.
 The parameter minSupport is the required minimum support of item sets in terms of frequency.
 The return can be the list of frequent item sets.
 Often the output is too big to be stored in memory.
 In that case, the user may provide a PrintStream or file path to save the output.
 The return number is the number of discovered frequent item sets.

 def fpgrowth(minSupport: Int, itemsets: Array[Array[Int]]): Stream[ItemSet]